 Maryland is famous for its sweet-blue crabs and crab cakes that pile on restaurant tables every summer.
 However, Maryland’s prominent crab industry is currently facing a major crisis just one month into the season.
 Due to the Trump administration’s notable visa cut, almost half of the Eastern Shore’s crab houses are at a loss for workers who are needed to pick the crab meat.
 This will most likely result in soaring costs for local-crab meat among other impacts.

-In years prior, visas were given on a a first-come, first-serve basis.
+In years prior, visas were given on a first-come, first-serve basis.
 However, this year, the Trump administration mandated for the first time that these visas be given by a lottery system.
-Likewise, the administration attempts to mask it’s harmful regulations behind its crackdown on illegal immigration.
-However, the administration is not just directing efforts towards undocumented immigrants.
-It’s also hindering immigration that is not only completely legal, but also vital towards a prosperous economy.
-Maryland’s crab industry is just one of the many industries fighting to stay afloat as the amount temporary workers continues to plummet.
+Likewise, the administration attempts to mask its harmful regulations behind its crackdown on illegal immigration.
+However, the administration is not directing efforts towards undocumented immigrants.
+It’s also hindering immigration that is not only completely legal but also vital towards a prosperous economy.
+Maryland’s crab industry is one of the many industries fighting to stay afloat as the number of temporary workers continues to plummet.

 The Trump Administration is responding to multiple complaints regarding the overwhelming shortage of seasonal workers.
 As a result, the administration promised to approve 15,000 more guest worker visas.
 However, these will continue to be based on a lottery system and leave many of Maryland’s crab houses fearing that it won’t result in an adequate amount of employees to fulfill the demands of the workplaces.